chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 □ No names used that weren't in documentation
 □ No assumptions about nullability
 □ No assumptions about types
+□ NO hardcoded status strings or mock data values
+□ ALL UI data bound to real sources (StateFlow, API, database, sensors) □ Loading states used when data not yet available
 ```

 ---